Ompd5739/Rice-leaf-disease-detection-using-deep-learning/README.md

 ✔️ Develop an automated system to detect and classify rice leaf diseases using deep learning.
 ✔️ Implement **image preprocessing techniques** (resizing, normalization, augmentation) to improve model accuracy and robustness.
-✔️ Train and evaluate a **Convolutional Neural Network (CNN)** or transfer learning models (e.g., MobileNet, ResNet) for multi-class classification.
+✔️ Train and evaluate a **Convolutional Neural Network (CNN)** or transfer learning models for multi-class classification.
 ✔️ Create a user-friendly interface (web/mobile) that allows farmers to upload leaf images for instant disease diagnosis.
 ✔️ Reduce reliance on manual disease detection and minimize errors caused by human observation.
 ✔️ Provide a cost-effective and scalable solution suitable for small and mid-scale farmers.